 SHELFORD VILLAGE INFORMATION SHEET

-This year for the Feast Weekend (7 and 8 July) there is the Horticulture Show, Sports, Street Market, Flower Festival, Gardens Open.
-Please note the next Feast meeting will be held on Thursday 19 April at 7.00 pm in the Earl of Chesterfield Pub.
+Please note the final Feast meeting will be held on Thursday 14 June at 7.00 pm in the Earl of Chesterfield Pub.

 Bev and Karen

 Bev Bingham (Tel: 933 4212, E-mail: email@example.com) and Karen Cheetham (Tel: 933 2231,

 3rd 10.30 am Holy Communion 1st 10.30 am Holy Communion

 17th 6.30 pm Compline 8th 6.30 pm Patronal Evensong

 24th 6.30 pm Evensong 15th 6.30 pm Compline

 25th 4.00 pm Messy Church (in the Village Hall) 27th 6.30 pm Evensong

 EXPERIENCED LOCAL BABYSITTER